Helga-Helga/opegl-learning/README.md

-# opengl-learning
+# OpenGL learning

 ## Docker installation and usage

-There is a `Dockerfile` with all necessary dependencies for CMake, OpenGL, X11, and GLFW in `docker` directory.
+There is a [Dockerfile](docker/Dockerfile) with all necessary dependencies for CMake, OpenGL, X11, and GLFW in [docker](docker/) directory.

-Build an image with
+Build the image with

 ```bash
 cd docker
 docker build -t glfw-cpp:latest .
 ```

-Run a docker container with
+Run the docker container with

 ```bash
 ./run-docker.sh